harryheros/linuxtools/README.md

 - Rocky Linux
 - Fedora

-This allows a system to be reinstalled without requiring the source OS to already be Debian or Ubuntu.
+This allows reinstalling a server without requiring the source system to already run Debian or Ubuntu.

+---

 ## Official Upstream Sources

-All installation assets are fetched from official upstream distribution sources.
+All installation assets are fetched directly from official upstream sources.

-Debian assets are downloaded from the Debian infrastructure.
+Debian installer components are downloaded from Debian infrastructure.

-Ubuntu images are downloaded from the Ubuntu cloud image infrastructure.
+Ubuntu images are downloaded from the official Ubuntu cloud image servers.

 No third-party mirrors or modified images are used.

+---

-## Lightweight Disk and Network Detection
+## Lightweight Hardware Detection

-Before installation, AutoLinux performs lightweight environment detection to identify:
+Before installation begins, AutoLinux detects:

 - the primary non-removable system disk
-- the active default-route interface
+- the active network interface
-- the current IPv4 address
-- the current IPv4 prefix / netmask
+- IPv4 address and prefix
-- the current default gateway
+- default gateway

-If available, AutoLinux also detects an existing global IPv6 address, prefix, and gateway for later restoration.

-If disk detection fails, AutoLinux falls back to `/dev/sda` after a short warning delay.
+If disk detection fails, the installer falls back to `/dev/sda` with a short abort window.

+This detection model is intentionally simple and optimized for common VPS environments.

+---

-## Deterministic Debian Boot Handoff
+## Deterministic Debian Installer Handoff

-For Debian targets, AutoLinux:
+For Debian targets, AutoLinux performs:

-- downloads the official Debian netboot installer
+- netboot installer download
-- injects an automated preseed file
+- automated preseed injection
-- injects a post-install configuration script
+- post-install configuration script injection
-- creates a dedicated temporary GRUB menu entry
+- creation of a temporary GRUB boot entry
-- reboots directly into the installer
+- direct reboot into the installer

-This creates a predictable handoff from the source system into the Debian installer.
+This ensures a fully automated and reproducible installation flow.

+---

-## Fast Ubuntu Cloud-Image Deployment
+## High-Speed Ubuntu Deployment

-For Ubuntu targets, AutoLinux avoids a traditional network installer.
+Ubuntu installations avoid the traditional installer entirely.

-Instead, it:
+Instead, AutoLinux:

 - downloads the official Ubuntu cloud image
-- attaches it via `qemu-nbd`
+- attaches it using qemu-nbd
-- mounts the image offline
+- mounts and modifies the filesystem offline
-- injects configuration directly into the filesystem
-- writes the prepared image directly to disk using `qemu-img`
+- writes the prepared image directly to disk

-This deployment model is significantly faster than traditional network-based installs on many VPS platforms.
+This approach is significantly faster than traditional network installers.

+---

-## SSH Access Configuration
+## Automatic SSH Configuration

-AutoLinux explicitly configures remote access after installation by enabling:
+After installation, AutoLinux ensures remote access by enabling:

 - root login
 - password authentication
-- custom SSH port support
+- configurable SSH port

-On Ubuntu cloud-image deployments, it also writes a dedicated SSH override configuration to ensure these settings are applied consistently.
+Ubuntu deployments additionally write an override configuration to guarantee consistent SSH behavior.

+---

-## Native Performance Optimization
+## Native Network Performance Optimization

-AutoLinux enables modern TCP performance tuning by default:
+AutoLinux enables modern TCP tuning automatically:

 - FQ queue discipline
 - TCP BBR congestion control

-These settings are commonly used in high-performance server environments.
+These settings are widely used in high-performance network environments.

+---

 ## Best-Effort IPv6 Restoration

-AutoLinux supports best-effort IPv6 restoration for both Debian and Ubuntu installations.
+AutoLinux does not automatically provision IPv6 networking.

+Instead, it attempts to **restore IPv6 configuration when usable parameters already exist on the source system**.

-When a usable global IPv6 address, prefix, and route information are detectable on the source system, AutoLinux attempts to carry that configuration into the installed system.
+If a global IPv6 address and usable routing information are detected, the installer carries this configuration into the installed system.

-Implementation differs by target:
+Implementation differs by target system:

-- Debian restores IPv6 through `/etc/network/interfaces`
+- Debian uses `/etc/network/interfaces`
-- Ubuntu restores IPv6 through `netplan`
+- Ubuntu uses `netplan`

-If the required IPv6 parameters are incomplete or unavailable, AutoLinux falls back to IPv4-only provisioning.
+If the required IPv6 parameters are incomplete or unavailable, AutoLinux automatically falls back to IPv4-only networking.

+---

 ## Legacy System Compatibility

-AutoLinux automatically detects certain end-of-life systems, such as CentOS 7, and temporarily enables CentOS Vault repositories so required packages can still be installed during migration.
+AutoLinux detects certain end-of-life systems such as CentOS 7 and automatically enables CentOS Vault repositories so required packages can still be installed.

-This improves reliability when migrating older VPS environments to modern Debian or Ubuntu systems.
+This improves reliability when migrating older servers to modern distributions.

 ---